coneco-lab/brainstim-multimodal/README.md

 ### Attendance rules for the hands-on activity

-Everyone is free to attend the meetings, meaning that attendance does not imply a commitment to carrying out the assignments and respect the deadlines.
+Everyone is free to attend the meetings, meaning that attendance does not imply a commitment to carrying out the assignments and respecting the deadlines.

 However, students that want to take the exam under Option A **must**:
 - Attend _briefings_ and _debriefings_